ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph Enrichment: Introduction

-Traditional vulnerability detection methods, such as static analysis tools like Slither or Mythril, rely heavily on predefined rules and pattern matching.
-While effective for known vulnerability classes, they struggle with complex, novel logic errors and lack deep semantic understanding \cite{hejazi2025comprehensive,iuliano2026smart}.
-Deep learning approaches have emerged as a promising alternative, particularly identifying vulnerabilities through graph representations of code \cite{bresil2025deep,crisostomo2025machine}.
-However, homogeneous graphs capture only limited aspects of the code, as they typically model all nodes and relations uniformly, overlooking the diverse semantic roles of program constructs \cite{wang2025review}.
+However, homogeneous graphs capture only limited aspects of the code by modeling all nodes and relations uniformly, overlooking the diverse semantic roles of program constructs \cite{wang2025review}.
 Recent advances utilizing heterogeneous graphs \cite{luo2024scvhunter,meng2025smartscope} have shown improved performance but often still treat code semantics superficially.
-More critically, recent studies have demonstrated that heterogeneous graph neural networks are highly susceptible to adversarial attacks \cite{zhao2024hgattack,wang2025heta,li2025metapath}, where minor structural perturbations can mislead the model.
-This vulnerability stems from the model's reliance on shallow structural features without a robust grounding in the code's actual semantic "intent" and security context, and it raises the broader question of how to design vulnerability detectors that remain robust under adversarially perturbed but semantically equivalent programs.
+More critically, heterogeneous graph neural networks are highly susceptible to adversarial attacks \cite{zhao2024hgattack,wang2025heta,li2025metapath}, where minor structural perturbations can mislead the model due to its reliance on shallow structural features without robust grounding in the code's actual semantic intent and security context.

-The rise of Large Language Models (LLMs) offers a new frontier.
-Models like GPT-4 or CodeBERT can capture intricate code semantics.
-However, current LLM-based vulnerability detectors do not inherently resolve the adversarial robustness issue identified above: they can be misled by carefully crafted prompts or semantically equivalent but security-critical code transformations, and still lack guarantees against adversarial manipulation of their inputs \cite{yang2024assessing, jabbar2025red}.
-In other words, the adversarial fragility observed in heterogeneous GNNs carries over to purely LLM-based pipelines unless robustness is explicitly modeled.
-Moreover, when used in isolation for vulnerability detection, they suffer from two additional issues: a lack of domain-specific grounding leading to ``hallucinations" \cite{li2025scalm}, and a ``black-box" nature that fails to provide explainable evidence for their predictions \cite{al2025emerging}.
-In security audits, identifying a bug is not enough; auditors need to know \textit{why} it is a bug and \textit{where} the root cause lies, as emphasized in both industrial auditing practice and empirical studies of automated analyzers \cite{ghanmi2025evaluating}.
+The rise of Large Language Models (LLMs) offers a new frontier, as models like GPT-4 or CodeBERT can capture intricate code semantics.
+However, LLM-based vulnerability detectors do not inherently resolve the adversarial robustness issue: they can be misled by carefully crafted inputs or semantically equivalent but security-critical code transformations \cite{yang2024assessing,jabbar2025red}.
+Moreover, when used in isolation, they suffer from lack of domain-specific grounding leading to hallucinations \cite{li2025scalm}, and a black-box nature that fails to provide explainable evidence for predictions \cite{al2025emerging}.
+In security audits, identifying a bug is not enough; auditors need to know \textit{why} it is a bug and \textit{where} the root cause lies \cite{ghanmi2025evaluating}.